-August 14, 2019 — Some of the questions about Social Security that come up most frequently concern claiming benefits.
-People are confused or unsure about when they can claim, how much they will receive, spousal benefits (including those for divorced people), special filing strategies, etc. This article will go over some of those questions and, hopefully, provide helpful answers.
+(Updated Sept.
+2021) August 2019 — People have many questions about Social Security, but the ones that come up most frequently are usually related to claiming benefits.
+They are confused or unsure about when they can claim, how much they will receive, spousal benefits (including those for divorced people), special filing strategies, etc. This article will go over some of those questions and, hopefully, provide helpful answers.
 The Social Security website also has great FAQs and other helpful information.

 When can I claim Social Security retirement benefits?
 Most people have a pretty good idea of the answer to this question – the earliest you can claim is age 62.
 The longer you wait to claim, the higher your benefit, up until age 70.

 What is my “Full Retirement Age” (FRA)?
 This is the age when you fully qualify for your Social Security benefits.
 For people born between 1943 and 1954 the FRA is age 66.
-For those born in 1955 or after, it increases two month per year until it reaches age 67 for those born in 1960 or later.
-Note that “Full” is not a totally logical term, since if you delay collecting your benefits past your FRA you will get higher than “full” benefits anytime up to age 70.
+For those born in 1955 or after, it increases two month per year until it reaches age 67 for those born in 1960 or later (2027 for them).
+Note that “Full” is not a very logical term, since if you delay collecting your benefits past your FRA you will get higher than “full” benefits anytime up to age 70.

-The argument for taking Social Security early is that you will have at least get some money if you die soon after you retire.
+The argument for taking Social Security early is that if you die soon after you retire you will have at least get some money.
 Those who advocate waiting would counter that if you claim early and you and/or your spouse live into your late 80s or more, you will lose out on tens of thousands of dollars that you might have really needed.
 Talk to your financial advisor and see what he or she thinks – there are many opinions on the subject.

 Is Social Security going to run out of money?
-Social Security currently has trust funds that were built up since its inception from the surplus of payments coming in vs. benefits paid out.
-This year for the first time more retirement benefits are being paid out than come in.
+Social Security currently has trust funds built up from the surplus of payments coming in vs. benefits paid out.
+Currently more retirement benefits are being paid out than come in.
 In 2034 the real problem begins.
 That is when the reserves in the retirement portion of Social Security (OASI) are exhausted and the fund must rely exclusively on taxes paid in from working people to cover promised benefits.
-Starting that year, unless something is done soon, Social Security will be able to only pay about 77% of promised retirement benefits (from the 2021 Trustees Report).
+Starting that year, unless something is done soon, Social Security will be able to only pay about 78% of promised retirement benefits (from the 2021 Trustees Report).

 The File and Suspend strategy for claiming spousal benefits is no longer available.
 The Restricted Benefit is still available to people born before Jan.
 2, 1954.
 In that case you can receive a spousal benefit if your spouse is already receiving benefits, but can delay collecting on your own earning record until age 70.